 Well, with most cruise lines you can’t.
 They will know if you don’t attend but even if you can get by with it, don’t.
 There is a lot of useful information given and if there is an emergency you don’t want to be the one running around not knowing what to do.
 It only takes 15 minutes of your time, so go.

-One final tip: Have fun!
+There are many tips for first time cruisers but here’s one final tip: Have fun!
 Cruising is awesome and with a little planning you will have a blast!
 Just be prepared to get addicted!